BelmY/satnogs-docs/db/api-satellites.rst

 Satellites
 ==========

-The ``satellites`` method of the :doc:`SatNOGS DB API </db/api>` returns all Satellites currently used for gathering Transponders data.
+The ``satellites`` method of the :doc:`SatNOGS DB API </db/api>` returns all Satellites currently used for gathering Transmitters data.

 Endpoint
 --------